antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 At first glance, this might look a bit cryptic, and it does not exactly remind you of the request that was sent from the Postman client.
 This is because Logic Apps has converted the payload into a `json` format and the blocks in the `multipart-form` have been converted into an array, which can be found under the `$multipart` property.

 Each object in the multipart array contains a `header` and a `body`.
-The `header` provides the meta data such as field name, which is useful when you want to filter out on specific fields.
+The `header` provides the metadata such as field name, which is useful when you want to filter out on specific fields.
 The `body` contains the data and in this case is represented as `application/octet-stream`, which simply means that Logic Apps is keeping the content "intact".

 It is worth mentioning that the value of the `$content` property is the raw HTTP body and can be decoded using base64.